Skip to content

 Quick Tip

-You can also single-click a rule to select it and view its properties in the inspector, or double-click to open its editor for detailed configuration.
+You can also single-click a rule to select it and view its properties in the inspector

 You can edit and preview query results by clicking the icon on the right side of the query input box: